Our goal: Adequate income and access to a broad range of healthy employment opportunities

-To help build strong communities in Vancouver, the City offers a range of grants funding for non-profit social groups and neighbourhood organizations.
+To help build strong communities in Vancouver, we offer a range of grants funding for non-profit social groups and neighbourhood organizations.

 The City of Vancouver believes in recruiting and retaining a qualified workforce that reflects our diverse community.

-Learn how the Vancouver Economic Commission (VEC) strenghtens our city's economic future.
+Learn how the Vancouver Economic Commission (VEC) strengthens our city's economic future.